cau-riken/zaviewer/README.md

 ---

-# Overview
+## Overview

 ZAViewer is a web 2D image viewer that was primarily designed to explore the [Brain/MINDS Marmoset Reference Atlas](https://doi.org/10.24475/bma.2799).

 It can display up to 3 sets of multimodal, regularly interspaced, large image slices along the 3 standard orthogonal axes (Axial, Coronal, Sagittal).
 Each slice view may contains several raster images layers, and Atlas regions (represented by aligned vector images, SVG) displayed as an overlay over the raster images.

 <div align="center">
 <img src="docs/ZAViewer_overview.jpg">
 </div>

-## Detailed Architecture
+### Detailed Architecture

 * ZAViewer User Interface is a javascript web application that can run in any modern Web browser (Firefox, Chrome, Edge) on a desktop or tablet environment since it is focused on displaying large images.
 <br/><a id="online-demo"></a>
-It is usually served from a remote web server, but can be conveniently executed locally in a container thanks to the provided Docker script.
+It is usually served from a remote web server, but can be conveniently executed locally in a container thanks to the provided Docker images.

 * ZAViewer can run with a dedicated back-end (Image server & web services providing the configuration), or without (as a simple web app hosted with its image and configuration data stored as static files).